Jonany/pddl/README.md

 ## Serving

 Any file server (Cady, NGINX, etc.) will work but if you want to enjoy life I suggest using Tailscale's awesome `serve` command.
 For example, `tailscale serve --bg --set-path podcasts /home/user/Public/podcasts`.
 See the [Tailscale Serve](https://tailscale.com/kb/1312/serve) docs for details.

+## Aren't there enough of these?

+I've tried quite a few other options but none of them seem to measure up to what I wanted.
+Most of them could do the downloading part and some could even handle naming but the only two I recall finding one that regenerated the feeds so that I could serve the content were Podfetch and Podgrab.
+Both of which used SQLite to store data and were just kind of a pain.
+So I built my own thing.